JoshuaLelon/LikeThese/implementation_docs/phase_4.md

 3. Creates Firestore documents linking to the uploaded files

 ### Checklist
-[PROGRESS] Create a small script or function that uploads sample videos and images (as video thumbnails) to Firestore.
+[x] Create a small script or function that uploads sample videos and images (as video thumbnails) to Firestore.
   - [x] Acquire 20 TikTok resolution videos for testing (1080x1920)
   - [x] Create bash script for handling uploads:
     - [x] Auto-generate thumbnails using ffmpeg